BaikgrpKAIST/PredictorToolkits/README.md

 Please visit our release page to download the executable file.
 (https://github.com/BaikgrpKAIST/PredictorToolkits/releases/tag/v1.0)

-You can also fin the executable file .exe is in /dist/.
+You can also find the executable file .exe is in /dist/.

 ## Features